winitzki/scall/tutorial/programming_dhall.md

 The function `inc` shown above has type `∀(x : Natural) → Natural`.

 The Unicode symbols `∀`, `λ`, and `→` may be used interchangeably with their equivalent ASCII representations: `forall`, `\`, and `->`.
-In this book, we will use the Unicode symbols for brevity.
+In this book, we will always use the Unicode symbols.

 Usually, the function body is an expression that uses the bound variable `x`.
-However, the type expression `output_type` might itself also depend on the input _value_ `x`.
+However, the type expression `output_type` might   also depend on the input _value_ `x`.
 We will discuss such functions in more detail later.

 In many cases, the output type does not depend on `x`.
 Then the function's type may be written in a simpler form: `input_type → output_type`.